devgeeks/grunt-init-cordova/README.md

 #### Create a new cordova project using the cli tool:

+The `cordova create` command takes a path / destination dir, a package ID (in reverse-domain format) and the name of the app.

-`cordova create ~/Desktop/MyNewProject org.devgeeks.mynewproject MyNewProject`
+- `cordova create ./MyNewProject org.devgeeks.mynewproject MyNewProject`
-`cd ~/Desktop/MyNewProject`
+- `cd ./MyNewProject`
-`cordova platform add ios` and/or `cordova platform add android`, etc
+- `cordova platform add ios` and/or `cordova platform add android`, etc

+*NOTE: this init template uses a folder called `./src` as the source folder if you choose to have one.
+It then sets up Grunt tasks to concatenate and minify those files and place the concatenated and minified files in `./www/js/MyNewProject.js` and  `./www/js/MyNewProject.min.js` respectively.
+You will also have to answer "y" to the init question about concatenation.
+If this doesn't suit your workflow, but you do still wish to be set up for concatenation and/or minification – i.e.: you don't have a `./src` folder – it will just create empty tasks for concatenation and minification for you to fill out.*

 #### Next, it's time to init the project with grunt:

-- `grunt init:cordova`
+- `grunt-init <path/to/this/repo>`
-  - This will ask you some questions about your project (usually, the defaults are fine) and create some files like a `grunt.js` file, a `package.json` file and a `README.md` for good measure.
+  - This will ask you some questions about your project (usually, the defaults are fine) and create some files like a `Gruntfile.js` file and a `package.json` file.

-#### After initialising with grunt, you need to install the dependencies:
+#### After initialising, you need to install the dependencies:

-- `npm install`
-  - This should install some grunt plugins and their requirements
+- `npm install` - This should install some grunt task plugins and their requirements

 #### That's it!
 You are ready to roll: